 The Environmental Affairs Division (ENV) manages its contracts for scientific services by issuing requests for proposals (RFPs) to solicit proposals from service providers.
 ENV issues contracts pursuant to the Texas Transportation Code, Chapter 223, Subchapter D, and 43 TAC 9.80-9.88.

-Environmental Radiocarbon Analytical Services 57-5RFPSA002.
-ENV is soliciting proposals for one indefinite deliverable, scientific services contract for performing radiocarbon dating services required for transportation activities under federal and state statutes as set forth in a Memorandum of Understanding between the Texas Historical Commission (THC) and TxDOT and a Programmatic Agreement between the Advisory Council on Historic Preservation, the Federal Highway Commission, THC and TxDOT.
+Environmental Radiocarbon Analytical Services 57-5RFPSA003.
+ENV is soliciting proposals for one indefinite deliverable, scientific services contract for performing radiocarbon dating services required for transportation activities under federal and state statutes as set forth in a memorandum of understanding between the Texas Historical Commission (THC) and TxDOT and a programmatic agreement between the Advisory Council on Historic Preservation, the Federal Highway Commission, THC and TxDOT.

 Download the specifications and other required documents on the state Comptroller's Electronic State Business Daily website.